coldmanck/recovering-unbiased-scene-graphs/README.md

 - `--nproc_per_node`: this should correspond to the number of GPUs you used for each command.
 For example, if you pass `CUDA_VISIBLE_DEVICES=0,1`, you should also pass `--nproc_per_node 2`.
 - `TEST.IMS_PER_BATCH`: For experiments in PredCls mode, the default value is `48`; however, for experiments in SGCls & SGDet modes (excl.
 PredCls mode), following the existing codebase we only evaluate **one** image on each GPU.
 That is, for training/validation experiments in SGCls/SGDet mode, if you pass `CUDA_VISIBLE_DEVICES=0,1` and `--nproc_per_node 2`, you should pass `TEST.IMS_PER_BATCH 2`.
 - `MODEL.ROI_RELATION_HEAD.USE_GT_BOX` and `MODEL.ROI_RELATION_HEAD.USE_GT_OBJECT_LABEL`: For all commands listed below, the **PredCls** mode is used by default and thus both these two options are set as `True`.
 To change to **SGCls**, pass `MODEL.ROI_RELATION_HEAD.USE_GT_OBJECT_LABEL False` while keep `MODEL.ROI_RELATION_HEAD.USE_GT_OBJECT_LABEL True`.
 To change to **SGDet**, set the both options to `False`.
 If you don't understand the differences between these three modes, refer to the paper for details.
+- `OUTPUT_DIR`: this option is not meant for the output directory but also define the name of the experiment.
+Remember to modify accordingly.
+For example, `output/motif-precls-exmp-pcpl` means the *PCPL* model with *MOTIFS* backbone trained in *PredCls* mode.
 - `MODEL.ROI_RELATION_HEAD.PREDICTOR`: For all commands listed below, the MOTIFS SGG backbone (`MotifPredictor`) is used by default.
 Change to `VCTreePredictor` to use the VCTree backbone.

+For the MOTIFS baseline and MOTIFS-DLFE, we provide the trained models (checkpoint) for verification purpose.
+Please download from [here](https://drive.google.com/file/d/1aR612qOpQc1SfMmX1SSVLWGzggfP69xE/view?usp=sharing)* and zip to `output/` under the root folder of this codebase, and then run the following validation commands directly. *Use [gdown](https://github.com/wkentaro/gdown) if needed :)

 ### Baseline (Backbone Only)
 - Training